paichiwo/tube-getter/README.md

 _I'm constantly working on this application, this code might change a lot._
 _If you find any bugs, please feel free to open an issue._

-If you are interested in contributing to the development of the YouTube Downloader, you are welcome to create a pull request on the project's GitHub repository.
+If you are interested in contributing to the development of the Tube Getter, you are welcome to create a pull request on the project's GitHub repository.
-By contributing to the project, you can help improve the functionality, stability, and overall quality of the Tube Getter application, which is much appreciated.

 ## **License**